Indiana Federal Criminal Defense Attorneys

 Get Former Justice Department Prosecutors on Your Team — Prominent Federal Criminal Attorneys Now Serving Indianapolis, Fort Wayne, and all of Indiana

 Have you heard a rumor that you are the subject of a federal investigation?
 Did you receive a federal grand jury subpoena or a target letter?
-Has a federal grand jury returned an indictment charging you with federal crimes?
+Has a federal grand jury returned an grand jury indictment charging you with federal crimes?
 The prospect of taking on the federal government, which is equipped with virtually unlimited litigation resources and career prosecutors, can be terrifying.
 Further, harsh federal sentencing guidelines and unforgiving charging policies make the federal court a particularly serious threat to the future of those accused of felonies.

 Proven Federal Defense Lawyers in Indiana – Former Federal Prosecutors